 Magnetic Resonance Imaging (MRI) is an established, widely accepted medical way to look in detail at the structure of the brain.
 MRI is painless, but participants will need to lie still in the scanner for up to 80 minutes and some people can find this claustrophobic.
 The scanner is also quite noisy, although participants will be wearing ear protection.

-Spinal fluid is collected with a procedure called a lumbar puncture.
+Spinal fluid was collected with a procedure called a lumbar puncture.
 The spinal fluid connects with the spaces within and around the brain so is a very good source of information about what is happening in the brain.
 This is a commonly conducted test in both research and clinical practice in many parts of Europe.

 The procedure takes about an hour in total.
-Participants will normally be lying on their side, with their legs pulled up and their chin tucked in, but the procedure can also be carried out while they are seated and leaning forwards.
+Participants are normally be lying on their side, with their legs pulled up and their chin tucked in, but the procedure can also be carried out while they are seated and leaning forwards.
 Under local anaesthetic, approximately 10 ml of spinal fluid is collected.
 The lumbar puncture usually takes around 30-45 minutes to complete.
 After the procedure participants are asked to rest for approximately 30 minutes.